typemeta/context/README.md

 I.e. an injector is a function that takes a context and a value, injects the value into the context, and returns the updated context.
-The injector can either modify the context as a side-effect and returns the updated context, or return a new context value.
+The injector can either modify the context as a side-effect and return the updated context, or it can return a new context value.

 ```java
 // Example 1: Injector returns a new context.